 Dr. Zinn is a Neuropsychologist who specializes in the assessment and treatment of children, adolescents, and adults with a wide range of psychiatric and neurologic conditions.
-She conducts comprehensive neuropsychological evaluations of an individuals cognitive, behavioral, social, and psychological functioning to identify cognitive strengths and weaknesses, assess for changes in functioning, evaluate response to treatment, and guide treatment planning, school planning, and/or vocational planning.
+She conducts comprehensive neuropsychological evaluations of an individual's cognitive, behavioral, social, and psychological functioning to identify cognitive strengths and weaknesses, assess for changes in functioning, evaluate response to treatment, and guide treatment planning, school planning, and/or vocational planning.
 Dr. Zinn also maintains a psychotherapy and cognitive remediation practice utilizing empirically supported treatments to help individuals function better at school, at work, at home, and within other day-to-day environments.

-- Ph.D. in Clinical Psychology from Temple University; B.A. from Princeton University
+Ph.D. in Clinical Psychology from Temple University; B.A. from Princeton University

-- Dr. Zinn has an active academic career and has published several papers on emotion and cognition in peer-reviewed publications.
+Dr. Zinn is an Assistant Professor at Mount Sinai School of Medicine and has published several papers on emotion and cognition in peer-reviewed publications.

-- Worked as an Assistant Professor of Neuropsychology in Psychiatry at Weill Cornell Medical College and an Assistant Attending Psychologist at New York-Presbyterian Hospital
+Worked as an Assistant Professor of Neuropsychology in Psychiatry at Weill Cornell Medical College and an Assistant Attending Psychologist at New York-Presbyterian Hospital.

 Completed clinical internship at North Shore Long Island Jewish Health System within the Departments of Neurology and Psychiatry and completed her postdoctoral fellowship in Clinical Neuropsychology at New York Presbyterian/Weill Cornell Medical College